What is a Continuous Supply of Services?

 Contractual Milestone Completed Date of Milestone Completion (if linked)

-Understanding and adhering to these GST guidelines is crucial for businesses involved in continuous supply of services.
+Businesses involved in the continuous supply of services must understand and adhere to these GST guidelines to ensure compliance.
 It ensures not only compliance with tax laws but also helps in managing the financial aspects of service delivery more effectively.

 Case Study: Continuous Supply of Services